kubevirt/project-infra/github/ci/prow-deploy/README.md

 ## How to test the role

 The role is tested using molecule.
 Molecule will take care of all the test task.
-The kubevirtci cluster will require at least 16G of memory to run properly.
-As a prerrequisite you need two environment variables to be defined: export GITHUB_TOKEN=/home/fgimenez/workspace/redhat/secrets/phaino/gh/oauth export GOOGLE_APPLICATION_CREDENTIALS=/home/fgimenez/workspace/redhat/secrets/phaino/gcs/service-account.json
+As a prerrequisite you need two environment variables defined:
 * `GITHUB_TOKEN`: should contain the path of a valid github account token, any token would do, no need to have any specific permissions.
 * `GOOGLE_APPLICATION_CREDENTIALS` with the path of a Google Cloud Platform JSON credentials file; as with